isuruwg/home-k3s/README.md

 :tada: **Congratulations** you have a Kubernetes cluster managed by Flux, your Git repository is driving the state of your cluster.

-## 6.7.
-Configure Cloudflare DNS with Terraform
+## 6.7. :cloud:&nbsp; Configure Cloudflare DNS with Terraform

 :round_pushpin: Review the Terraform scripts under `./terraform/cloudflare/` and make sure you understand what it's doing (no really review it).
 If your domain already has existing DNS records be sure to export those DNS settings before you continue.
 Ideally you can update the terraform script to manage DNS for all records if you so choose to.